Swamy-s-Tech-Skills-Academy-AI-ML-Data/promptengg-inaction/docs/PromptEngineering.md

 4. Recommendations: [What the reviewer suggests]
 5. Overall Rating Prediction: [1-5 stars based on text]

+---

 Product: Wireless Bluetooth Headphones
 Review Text: "Great sound quality and comfortable fit.
 Battery life could be better - only lasts about 6 hours.
 Worth the price though."

 Analysis:
+1. Sentiment: Positive
+2. Key Themes: Sound quality, comfort, battery life, value
+3. Specific Complaints: Short battery life (6 hours)
+4. Recommendations: None mentioned
+5. Overall Rating Prediction: 4 stars
 ```

+**Best Practices:**

+- Use clear, descriptive placeholder names in brackets [LIKE_THIS]
+- Provide at least one complete example showing how to fill the template
+- Keep templates focused on a single task or output type
+- Test templates with various inputs to ensure they work consistently
+- Document any special instructions for filling placeholders
+- Make templates reusable across different contexts

 ### 7. ReAct (Reasoning and Acting) Prompting

 **Definition:** A powerful pattern that combines reasoning and action-taking in an iterative loop, allowing the model to think through problems, take actions, observe results, and adjust its approach.
+ReAct alternates between reasoning steps (thoughts) and actions until a solution is reached.

 **When to Use:**